1. A Challenging Project

 — Albert Einstein

-Copyright © 2024, 2025, Michael A. Barber, Designomics™ — All rights reserved.
+Copyright © 2024, 2025, Michael A. Barber, Designomics™ — All the text and the images on this website are protected by copyright laws in multiple countries.
+All rights reserved.

-Note: This site was created with the MyWebSite system from ionos.co.uk, including its AI capability, and with additional assistance from the Copilot AI system.
+Note: This site was created with the MyWebSite system from ionos.co.uk, including its AI capability, and with some images generated by the Copilot AI system.

 We need your consent to load the translations